 Regularisation of Stay

-A foreigner, who has lost his status under the Refugees Act, can thus expressly be authorised to remain in the country in terms of the Immigration Act pending the outcome of an application he might wish to lodge for a visa [Ahmed v DHA, par 50].
+A foreigner, who has lost his status under the Refugees Act, may therefore be authorised to remain in the country in terms of the Immigration Act pending the outcome of an application he might wish to lodge for a visa [Ahmed v DHA, par 50].

 The provisions of the Immigration Act, including section 32, are applicable to failed asylum seekers and ex-refugees, who may be granted permission by the Director-General to remain in the Republic pending their application for a status under and in terms of the Immigration Act, be it temporary or permanent [Idem, par 51].